pigeonflight/ECQuiz/README.txt

   License":http://creativecommons.org/licenses/by/2.5/.

   The Slovenian translation was contributed by Matjaž Jeran.
+  The Italian translation was contributed by Elena Momi.

 License

  ECQuiz is licensed under the "GPL":http://opensource.org/licenses/gpl-license.

- Copyright © 2006 Otto-von-Guericke-Universität Magdeburg
+ Copyright © 2007 Otto-von-Guericke-Universität Magdeburg

  ECQuiz is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by